 How leaders can address defensiveness in the workplace to foster productivity and harmony

-- Defensiveness in the workplace can affect both the workplace environment and a leader’s ability to manage effectively.
+If left unchecked, defensiveness can affect both the office environment and a leader’s ability to manage effectively.

 Two types of defensiveness can harm an organization.
 One is cultural, the other individual.